fwojcik/smhasher3/hashes/README.latersteps.md

 ```

 Now `wordsum` will be compiled twice, once with `bswap == true` and once with `bswap
 == false`.
-For each of those, the compiler will optimize out the `if()` statement
+For each of those, the compiler will almost certainly optimize out the
-since its conditional will be a constant, and so both `wordsum<false>` and
+`if()` statement since its conditional will be a constant, making both
-`wordsum<true>` will be just as fast as if they were coded as two separate
+`wordsum<false>` and `wordsum<true>` will be just as fast as if they were coded as
-functions.
-But this pattern keeps it easy to see that they only differ in one way:
+two separate functions.
+But this pattern keeps it easy to see that they only differ
-whether or not the input words are byteswapped.
-And now if `wordsum` is modified,
+in one way: whether or not the input words are byteswapped.
+And now if `wordsum` is
-perhaps to become a more sophisticated data mixing function, then both copies will
+modified, perhaps to become a more sophisticated data mixing function, then both
-automatically change in sync.
+copies will automatically change in sync.

 Use of template parameters isn't limited to `if()` statements either.
 Imagine a
 function with a template parameter controlling how many times a loop is unrolled, or